What Is Local Search Marketing and How to Win More Local Customers

 City-level with bid adjustments Increase bids 20-50% for priority zones like CBDs

-This allows you to concentrate budget where it generates the best returns, rather than spreading thin across an entire state.
+This allows you to concentrate budget within your local area where it generates the best returns, rather than spreading thin across an entire state, and keep spend focused on your target audience.

 Location Extensions

-Location extensions automatically display your nearest store address, distance (“1.2km away”), and links to directions or click-to-call on mobile.
+Location extensions automatically display your nearest store address, distance (“1.2km away”), and links to directions or click-to-call on mobile, helping users find nearby businesses and confirm key business details fast.
 These features boost mobile CTR by 15-25% for local PPC campaigns.

 For multi-location businesses, linking your Google Business Profile to Google Ads ensures the right branch appears based on the searcher’s proximity.